Loading

 Summary of profiles

-This table provides a summary of the number of temporary visas granted by main visa category in 2023–24 for each of the profiles.
+For each of the Country profiles, see a summary of the number of temporary visas granted by main visa category in 2024–25.

 pop-up content starts